• Skip to primary navigation

 • Salt - For this recipe, I used Kosher salt which is a coarser salt than regular table salt.
 If using table salt, reduce the amount of salt to one teaspoon.

 • Seasonings - Ground pepper, dried thyme, garlic powder and paprika.
+You can also use homemade poultry seasoning.
 Feel free to play around with the seasonings to fit your tastes.
 Try using rosemary and onion powder or even a bit of ground cumin and a pinch of chili powder for a totally different taste profile.

 Seasonings in a small bowl.